rclone/rclone/MANUAL.md

 `--delete-before` and will select `--delete-after` instead of `--delete-during`.

-### --track-renames-strategy (hash,modtime) ###
+### --track-renames-strategy (hash,modtime,leaf,size) ###

-This option changes the matching criteria for `--track-renames` to match by any combination of modtime, hash, size.
-Matching by size is always enabled no matter what option is selected here.
-This also means that it enables `--track-renames` support for encrypted destinations.
+This option changes the matching criteria for `--track-renames`.

+The matching is controlled by a comma separated selection of these tokens:

+- `modtime` - the modification time of the file - not supported on all backends
+- `hash` - the hash of the file contents - not supported on all backends
+- `leaf` - the name of the file not including its directory name
+- `size` - the size of the file (this is always enabled)

+So using `--track-renames-strategy modtime,leaf` would match files based on modification time, the leaf of the file name and the size only.

+Using `--track-renames-strategy modtime` or `leaf` can enable `--track-renames` support for encrypted destinations.

-If nothing is specified, the default option is matching by hashes.
+If nothing is specified, the default option is matching by `hash`es.

+Note that the `hash` strategy is not supported with encrypted destinations.

 ### --delete-(before,during,after) ###